 The iron discrimination feature on the AT Pro works well for eliminating some trash signals, but using it reduces coil depth.
 Keeping the detector in all-metal mode and using a small search coil maximizes depth and makes it easier to find and hear deeper targets.

 Metal detecting trashy ground in all-metal mode is noisy and annoying, but if you move the coil slow enough and listen carefully, you'll hear those faint silver high tones through all of the chatter.
 Sometimes using this feature is the only option if the ground is super trashy, but don't turn it up to the highest number.
 If you use it, try 15 or 20.

 Turn Up the Sensitivity

 I'm constantly tweaking the sensitivity when I'm coin hunting around old homes.
 I turn the sensitivity up all the way until I get chatter from electrical interference, then I'll turn it down a notch to stabilize the machine.
 You should turn up the sensitivity at least one bar below the maximum setting whenever possible.

 Swing the Coil Slowly and Listen

 Moving the coil over the ground slowly is key to finding deeper coins with this metal detector.
 If time permits, I'll focus on a yard section by section, moving slowly, listening for faint high tones.
 I've returned to places I've already metal detected and recovered coins I passed up the first time.

 Always wear metal detecting headphones and turn the volume up high enough so you can easily hear faint tones from deeper targets.
 Headphones cut out background noise and make it easier to hear those deeper targets you'd otherwise have a hard time hearing.

 Dig All Deep Targets

-I've found that the AT Pro produces accurate target IDs most of the time, but not always, especially smaller objects more than 10-inches down.
-Nearby trash in the ground, the depth, soil conditions, or even a coin buried on its edge, can alter the number shown on the screen.
+The AT Pro target IDs are usually accurate, but not always, especially smaller objects more than 10-inches down.
+Nearby trash in the ground, the depth, soil conditions, or even a coin buried on its edge can alter the target ID and the sound.
 If you rely solely on the ID numbers, you're going to leave a lot of old coins in the ground for someone else to find.